ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 ## Running tests
 We use catch2 to build the project.
-Catch2 is a light wegith C++ testing framework.
+Catch2 is a lightweight C++ testing framework.
 As catch2 can be used with a couple stand alone header files, they are included in the project.
 It is put under directory lib.
 When building the project, the test is also built.
 We build all tests into an executable.
 User can verify the basic utitlies in PDG by running the following command: